indiana-university/rivet-stickers/README.md

 ### `name` attribute

-Once stickers are installed and registered, declare the sticker to be rendered with the `name` attribute.
+Declare the sticker to be rendered with the `name` attribute.
+The name of a sticker matches its corresponding SVG file name (`./src/stickers/*.svg`).

 ```html
 <rvt-sticker name="tulip"></rvt-sticker>
 <rvt-sticker name="t-shirt-iu"></rvt-sticker>
 ```

-The name of a sticker matches its corresponding SVG file name (`./src/stickers/*.svg`).

 ### `size` attribute